badsyntax/mailinabox-ui/README.md

 ## Running in Production

-Production releases can be found here: https://github.com/badsyntax/mailinabox-ui/releases
+Download the latest production releases here: https://github.com/badsyntax/mailinabox-ui/releases/latest

-The releases assume you're running the UI at url `/admin/`.
+(I'll add instructions on how to deploy to a Mail-in-a-Box instance in the future.)

 ## Related Projects